kontext-e/kontext-e.github.io/drafts/executable-architecture-documentation.md

 ### Current state
-Ok, now there are lots of different building brings, loosly coupled by some mortar.
+Ok, now there are lots of different building brings, loosely coupled by some mortar.
 But what gives us that?
 Is there a downloadable product?
 No. Is this the one way to make all of us happy?
 No.
 Are there some success stories?
 No. Is there at least something usable in real life projects?
 Maybe - didn't try that.